JoshSandhu/Project5/README.md

 It will be beneficial to automate the visual differences between infected and healthy cherry leaves.
 The difference is determinded using greyscale which seems to be the standard, however it is important to note that not every colour map converts linear to greyscale.

 #### Predicting algorithm
 This algorithm is used to analyse the nominal categorical variable of leaves with mildew mold or not.
-This algorithm can be expanded to also cover other visual diseases.
+This algorithm can be expanded to also cover other visual diseases due to its uses of greyscale.

 ## ML Business Case
-* In the previous bullet, you potentially visualized a ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+This particular business idea was created by the stakeholders, as it was their idea to study the difference between healthy and unhealthy leaves.
+This was based on the hypothesis that the difference could be accurately identified by an algorithm with a high rate of acuracy.

+The data wunderstanding was sorted by the team at Code Institute.
+A model of deep neaural networks to eliminate the null hypothesis and show great results.
+Any output data was then shown by a streamlit dashboard and deployed using Heroku.
+(See steps below)

+This is to help ease any repatative workload on employees.

 ## Dashboard Design
-* List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type).

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.